angel-js/ngl.request/README.md

 });
 ```

-Use the exposed service where needed
+Then, use that service where needed

 ```js
 angular.module('app', ['app.request'])